Reauthorizing Federal Terrorism Insurance

 Today, the risk of terrorism remains as strong as ever.
 According to the 2025 Annual Threat Assessment from the Office of the Director of National Intelligence (ODNI), “A diverse set of foreign actors are targeting U.S. health and safety, critical infrastructure, industries, wealth, and government.
 State adversaries and their proxies are also trying to weaken and displace U.S. economic and military power in their regions and across the globe.”

-For more than two decades, at almost no cost to the taxpayer, the national terrorism insurance program established by the Terrorism Risk Insurance Act (TRIA) in 2002 has made it possible for businesses to purchase the terrorism risk coverage they need.
-Threatened with acts of terrorism, and in the absence of a viable private market, business insurance consumers would be unable to secure adequate coverage without such a program.
-The Real Estate Roundtable supports a long-term reauthorization of TRIA and urges prompt congressional action to renew this critical program in advance of its expiration on Dec.
+For more than two decades, the national terrorism insurance program established by the Terrorism Risk Insurance Act (TRIA) has made it possible for businesses to purchase the terrorism risk coverage that the private market alone cannot provide.
+RER supports a long-term reauthorization of TRIA and urges prompt congressional action to renew this critical program in advance of its expiration on Dec.
 31, 2027.

 Key Takeaways